gotryiton/gotron/readme.md

 That will create the directory `blog` in your home directory, create the necessary files that gotron uses, and add gotron and its dependencies as submodules.

-Then, to start the php server:
+Then, to start the PHP server:

     cd ~/blog
     bundle install